calluxpore/Gitbook/experiment-1.md

     .image-container {
         display: flex;
         flex-wrap: wrap;
-        justify-content: space-around;
+        justify-content: space-between;
     }

     .image-container div {
-        flex: 0 0 50%; /* This will make each div take up 50% of the width */
+        flex: 0 0 calc(25% - 20px); /* This will make each div take up 25% of the width minus the padding */
         box-sizing: border-box; /* Include padding and borders in the element's total width and height */
         padding: 10px; /* Add some space around each image */
         text-align: center;